Financing for equity in primary and secondary education

 Ação Social Escolar (School Social Action)

-According to the 2008 Education Framework Law, school social action services aim to support the most economically disadvantaged students through objective and transparent criteria of positive discrimination, in accordance with the law.
+According to the Law-Decree 06/2013, school social action services aim to support the most economically disadvantaged students through objective and transparent criteria of positive discrimination, in accordance with the law.
 These services include subsidised school meals, canteen services, school transport, accommodation, textbooks, school materials, and scholarships.
 The National Directorate for School Social Action (DNASE) is responsible for coordinating these measures and oversees the implementation of the school meals and school transport programmes.

 4. Social policies and family support programmes